 Setup Clover global license

-TODO
+Login to Bamboo and click Administration > Add-Ons > Clover Plugin

+Enter the global or evaluation license key for Clover

 Build profile

 A build plan in Bamboo is where you configure the work that you want done for the build.
 A plan defines everything about your build process, including what gets built, how the build is triggered and what jobs are executed.